inariksit/inariksit.github.io/_posts/2018-12-28-dependent-types.markdown

 As you know, the GF resource grammar is purely syntactic and overgenerates a lot.
 Application grammars often use more elaborate types in the abstract syntax, such that "Monet painted flowers" is a valid sentence but "flowers painted Monet" isn't.
-We can write such a grammar easily with just any old boring types[^3], like this:
+We can write such a grammar easily with just any old boring types, like this:

 ```haskell
 cat